-Claremont Graduate University students benefit from the expanded resources of the highly ranked Claremont Colleges, which include five undergraduate liberal arts colleges, two graduate institutions, and the Claremont University Consortium, which provides institutional support services.
+Claremont Graduate University students benefit from the expanded resources of the highly ranked Claremont Colleges, which include five undergraduate liberal arts colleges and two graduate institutions.
 Located on contiguous campuses in the pleasant Southern California city of Claremont, each institution has its own student body, faculty, governance, curricular emphasis, culture, and mission.
 Intercollegiate cooperation provides university-scale services and facilities, including a two-million-volume library system, health and counseling centers, interfaith chaplaincy, a performing arts complex, and more.

 The seven independent institutions offer rigorous curricula, small classes, distinguished professors, and personalized instruction in a vibrant residential college community that provides intensive interaction between students and faculty.
 Undergraduate students may choose from more than 2,000 courses offered each year across the colleges.
 With 7,700 students and 3,600 faculty and staff, located on more than 560 acres of land, the colleges generate an endless variety of intellectual, cultural, and social activities.

 Founded in 1925, Claremont Graduate University (CGU) is an intimate, student-focused center of graduate education that emphasizes interdisciplinary curriculum and a focus on applied learning and research across numerous academic fields.
 CGU is dedicated exclusively to graduate study, awarding master’s and doctoral degrees in 24 professional and academic disciplines.
 Inherent in CGU’s model of scholarship are freedom and flexibility: Students may tailor programming to target specific concentrations, maximize professional opportunity, or work around their own busy professional and personal lives.
 CGU students collaborate with globally recognized faculty-scholars in intimate learning settings, resulting in meaningful scholarship and career and networking opportunities.